lud/oaskit/guides/security.md

 #### Extra options

-Besides the plug level options, when invoked, your plug will receive two extra
+Besides the plug level options, when invoked, your plug will receive some extra
 options:

 * The `:operation_id` from the operation to authorize.
 * The `:security` requirements from the operation to authorize, defined on the operation or inherited from the root-level security.
+* The `:extensions` which are all user defined properties that can be found in an operation definition.
+This allows you to pass some custom options to the plug, _per operation_.

-Because of this, the options for plugs passed as a `{module, options}` tuple must always be a keyword list, so the operation ID and the security requirements can be injected.
+Because of this, the options for plugs passed as a `{module, options}` tuple must always be a keyword list, so these extra options can be injected.

 ## Disabling security